acicartagena/hello/_posts/2021-08-16-hello-world.markdown

 This blog is generated using Jekyll and is stored in this [repository](https://github.com/acicartagena/hello-blog).
 I like that writing posts would have the same workflow as coding, where I can continue to update/improve blog posts as commits.
 The underlying architecture of the blog (having it hosted in git) has ease of iteration/improvement as one of its main features.
 Using git also allows to keep a history of the post, and diffs can be available of the past revisions.

-(I don't know much about web development, and so if there are issues in the blog feel free to reach out and let me know)
+(I don't know much about web development, and so if there are issues in the blog feel free to reach out and let me know) (I also forgot what I used to host and so I'm typing this here as a note for future angela to check Netlify)

 ### Feedback ###
 During my student days, English (especially grammar) was my worst subject.
 I tend to ramble a lot in writing and have trouble with rules on tenses and punctuation.
 When it comes to code, there's the compiler that tells me whenever I broke some of them.
 When it comes to writing, I would probably read them and have a sense of whether it feels right or not.
 (Probably not the best way) English language aside, there's also a lot of room for improvement in technical writing.
 Have I achieved my goal of communicating my ideas in a way that's easily understood?